 - Students may not submit collaborations or translations.

 - If an entry receives a Mack Award, the author must agree to indicate in a footnote or otherwise that this manuscript was granted a prize in the Mack Essay Contest in the College of Engineering at the University of Michigan, and indicate the year of the award.

 The Mack Committee welcomes inquiries regarding the contest.
-For information, contact Mary Gilbert, 764-1427 or firstname.lastname@example.org
+For information, contact the Technical Communication Program at 764-1427.

 Requirements for Manuscript

-A student may submit only one essay, and this must be double-spaced.
-An essay should be printed on 8.5″ by 11″ paper, on one side of the paper only, with a left hand margin of at least one and one-quarter inches.
+A student may submit only one essay.
 Essays should be edited for correctness in spelling, diction, grammar, and punctuation, and adequacy of footnotes or bibliography, as defined by a standard reference.

 Note: Authors should consider the possible advantages of entering the annual Hopwood contest in the College of LSA in addition to the Mack Contest.